This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Cashew Butter Cookies

-cookies with chocolate chips added and baked on pan
+chocolate chips added to cookie dough and flattened on pan.

-3. Bake.
-The cookies need to bake for 10 to 12 minutes at 350ºF, or until they are lightly golden around the edges.
+Bake the cookies for 10 to 12 minutes at 350ºF, or until they are lightly golden around the edges.

 Storage Tips

-Cashew butter cookies can be stored at room temperature for up to 3 days, but I don’t recommend storing them in an airtight container in that case, because they tend to soften when sealed at room temperature.
+Cashew butter cookies can be stored at room temperature for up to 3 days, but I don’t recommend storing them in an airtight container, as they tend to soften when sealed at room temperature.

-They remain sturdier when you leave them out on the counter, but they will start to dry out over time.
+They remain sturdier when left out on the counter, but they will start to dry out over time.

 For the best shelf life, I recommend storing these in an airtight container in the freezer.
 We actually prefer eating these straight from frozen!
 They become quite crunchy that way.
 You can also store these in an airtight container in the fridge for up to 1 week.

-Are these vegan?
-If you use 2 flax eggs (which is 2 tablespoons of ground flax seeds mixed with 6 tablespoons of water) then this recipe is vegan.
-The vegan version is actually my preferred method, because I love gooey, slightly under-baked textured cookies.
-If you like cookies like that, too, the vegan version is for you.
+Yes, you can use 2 flax eggs (which is 2 tablespoons of ground flax seeds mixed with 4 to 5 tablespoons of water).
+This vegan version is actually my preferred method, because I love gooey, slightly under-baked textured cookies.
+If you like cookies like that, try it this way, too!

-cashew butter cookies on pan with chocolate chips
+cashew butter cookie closeup on the pan with chocolate chips.

 4.93 from 26 votes